ISUgenomics/bioinformatics-workbook/dataAnalysis/blast/running-blast-jobs-in-parallel.md

 -evalue 0.01 \
 -outfmt 6 \
 -db db.fa
--query - > combined_reuslts.txt
+-query - > combined_results.txt
 ```

-Here, the large file is divided into blocks of 100kb, making sure that that each 'piece' start with `>`.
-The total number of pieces is dependent on total number of processors (from all nodes combined) eg., (standard `fasta` format). if there are 64 processors and 2 nodes, there will be a total of 128 sequence file pieces.
+Here, the large file is divided into blocks of 100kb, making sure that each 'piece' starts with the symbol `>`.
+The total number of pieces is dependent on total number of processors (from all nodes combined) eg., (standard `fasta` format).
+If there are 64 processors and 2 nodes, there will be a total of 128 sequence file pieces.
 On each of these pieces, `blastp` program is called with options.
-Note that you need to put `-` for `query` to indicate that the input is coming from the stdout, rather than the file.
-The results are written to the final file `combined_reuslts.txt`.
+Note that you need to follow your `query` with a dash `-` indicating that the input is coming from the stdout, rather than the file.
+The results are written to the final file `combined_results.txt`.
 The order of the results will vary depending on what sequence went through the `BLAST`pipe and doesn't match the input order.
 ## 2. Splitting input query in to smaller pieces

 For this you have to use an external script (for splitting the input file).
 One such script can be found [here](https://github.com/ISUgenomics/common_scripts/blob/master/fasta-splitter.pl) on GitHub.
 The steps to run this are as follows.
 First set up a blast script (whichever the flavor you want with the choice of your database, in this case `blastp` against `swissprot-db`).
 Name this file as ` runBLASTp.sh`